 Anna Hurty is a certified childbirth educator and certified birth doula.
-She is a PBi placenta encapsulation specialist, former midwifery apprentice at Pacifica Family Maternity Services in Berkeley and previously taught Dancing for Birth in the East Bay.
+She is a PBi placenta encapsulation specialist, completed her midwifery apprenticeship at Pacifica Family Maternity Services in Berkeley and previously taught Dancing for Birth classes in the East Bay.
 She has been a birth professional for 30 years.
 Formerly a DONA-approved doula trainer, she loves to teach and nurture doulas beginning with the initial training, and continuing her support for as long as she is needed.
 This training, although not currently DONA-affiliated, follows DONA’s rigorous standards which prepare each woman to work as a doula as soon as she completes the requirements, some of which can be completed before the training begins (reading/reports, CPR, doula research, etc.)

 Anna began her work in Berkeley when she helped create the volunteer doula program at Alta Bates Hospital where she worked as a doula, lecturer and teacher, and served on several birth-related committees.
 After moving to Palo Alto, she founded and served as Executive Director of the non-profit Blossom Birth Services (now beginning its 20th year), www.blossombirth.org, while continuing to teach prenatal classes and attend births.
 At Stanford she created and taught the first Natural Birth prenatal series and taught half-day trainings entitled Non-Medical Pain Management to third-year resident physicians.
 While at Blossom, she created the DONA-Approved birth doula training, attended Elizabeth Davis’ midwifery training and was an invited guest at Midwifery Today’s “Charting the Future” conference in Seattle.
 After moving to the midwest Anna became nationally certified as an EMT and worked for seven years in the trauma center while teaching private prenatal classes and offering doula support for friends and co-workers.

-Come explore your dreams of becoming a doula and learn to make a difference in the lives of women during the most extraordinary experiences of birth!
+Join our small group.
+Come explore your dreams of becoming a doula and learn to make a difference in the lives of those experiencing a most transformational miracle called birth!

 Birth Doula Support